nicolo-tellini/T2TyDNA/README.md

 [![commit](https://img.shields.io/github/last-commit/nicolo-tellini/intropipeline?color=yellow&style=plastic)](https://github.com/nicolo-tellini/sunp/graphs/commit-activity)

 ## Description
-To be used for R10 nano-hq only
+To be used with R10 nano-hq and Illuminia paired end only.
+If you use older chemistry and single end illumina you need to correct the steps accrodingly to adjust the pipeline to your needs.

 ## Workflow